 - Other grievance handler (i.e. human resources manager) or union

 - Anti-Discrimination Board

-Management is responsible for making sure the alleged harassment victim and any witness do not experience backlash in response for coming forward.
+Management is responsible for making sure the alleged harassment victim and any witness do not experience a backlash in response to coming forward.

 Retaliation after Workplace Harassment